pgaudit/pgaudit_analyze/README.md

 ## Running

 pgAudit Analyze is intended to be run as a daemon process.

+This will store all the data in the pgaudit schema within the same database.
 ```
 ./pgaudit_analyze --daemon /path/to/log/files
 ./pgaudit_analyze --daemon --port=5432 --socket-path=localhost --log-file=/path/to/pgaudit_analyze.log --user=pgaudit_etl /path/to/log/files